wanghaisheng/hands-on-chinese-learning/new.md

     47.5% of GDP (2015 est.)

-    country comparison to the world: [6]
+    country comparison to the world: 6

-    [GDP - composition, by end use]:
+    GDP - composition, by end use:

     household consumption: 39.1% (2017 est.)